graphql/graphql-spec/spec/Section 2 -- Language.md

 ## Fields

 Field : Alias?
 Name Arguments?
+Nullability?
 Directives?
 SelectionSet?

 A selection set is primarily composed of fields.
 A field describes one discrete piece of information available to request within a selection set.